 I’m a networking geek.
-I co-invented Ethernet over Twisted Pair, the Wi-Fi MAC protocol, and miscellaneous network enhancements such as the MPDU Aggregation system for 802.11n, the Distributed Reservation Protocol for UWB, and various tweaks and hacks to the Internet and OSI protocols.
+I co-invented Ethernet over Twisted Pair, one of the two significant precursors (along with NCR’s WaveLAN) to the “official” WiFi DFWMAC protocol, network enhancements such as the MPDU Aggregation system for 802.11n et seq., the WMM prioritization scheme, the inter-access point protocol, the Distributed Reservation Protocol for UWB, and various tweaks and hacks to the Internet and OSI protocols.

-I did this work with colleagues in the standards community, of course, but I’m not a professional standards guy.
-I made contributions to these committees (and sometimes led them) and then implemented products to the standards.
+I did this work with colleagues in industry and in the standards community, of course.
+I made contributions to standards committees (and sometimes led them) and then implemented products to the standards.
 I worked for 3Com for ten years producing Ethernet products, for Airgo, Trapeze, and Sharp Labs doing Wi-Fi products, and for companies like Cisco and HP in the Internet space.
-My last regular engineering gig involved the home routers used by Verizon and Qwest (now CenturyLink).
-I’ve never worked for a phone company, just Internet and general-purpose networking companies.
+My last regular engineering gig involved the home routers used by Verizon and Qwest (now CenturyLink) in 2009.
+I’ve never done engineering work for a phone company, just computer companies and Internet/networking companies.

 This web site houses some curry recipes, holdovers from my first efforts with HTML that refuse to die.
 These are now assembled in World-Wide Curries and are apparently among the most definitive to be found, since they’re linked by sites serving the South Asian community in India and the United States.
 I haven’t tried them all, but the ones I have were pretty good.